livepeer/docs/docs/source/guides/orchestrator_transcoder_gpu.rst

 How To Run An Orchestrator With GPU Transcoding
 ===============================================

-Orchestrators can use a GPU to transcode streams.
+Orchestrators can use GPUs to transcode streams.

 Pre-requisites
 **************